Serving the Community

 - That Mass.
 Eye and Ear will develop, implement, and update as necessary a formal plan for fulfilling this commitment, which plan will include allocation of appropriate resources to address identified health care needs of the designated community.

 Community Benefits Plan

-Our Community Benefits Needs Assessment, Community Benefits Plan and Report for Fiscal Year 2019 includes a description of our needs assessment process and findings, our Community Benefits Committee, our Logic Model, our targets and progress towards these targets, and more.
+Our Community Health Needs Assessment, Community Benefits Plan and Report for Fiscal Year 2019 includes a description of our needs assessment process and findings, our Community Benefits Committee, our Logic Model, our targets and progress towards these targets, and more.

 Please email email@example.com for more information on our programming.